 Making improvements in the cash application process using automation can significantly reduce labor costs, increase cash flow, and improve external customer satisfaction.
 Many Shared Service organizations are having success in improving Autocash matching rates and eliminating inefficiencies in the cash application process.

 Fast-forward to 2016 and it was time to replace out-of-date software.
-HighRadius, a third party SAS solution that integrated with SAP, was selected after an evaluation of alternatives that started in early 2015.
-This cloud-based solution helped the feature company increase automation by providing an enhanced solution for handling email and web remittances compared to their existing OCR approach, and supporting the bundling of EDI 820 remittances.
+HighRadius, a third-party SAS solution that integrated with SAP, was selected after an evaluation of alternatives that started in early 2015.
+This cloud-based solution helped the featured company increase automation by providing an enhanced solution for handling email and web remittances compared to their existing OCR approach and supporting the bundling of EDI 820 remittances.
 The solution also helped the company further optimize the cash application process, as well as reduce its IT support requirements.

 Here are the details:

-The second poll question asked about the company approach to the auto-application of customer payments that was either recently selected or was being considered, with 80% of responding companies indicating that they had not made recent changes in how auto cash is handled and they have no plans to do so.
-The remaining 20% have either moved cash application to a bank or another type of third party or they have plans to do so within the next three years.
+The second poll question asked about the company approach to the auto-application of customer payments that were either recently selected or were being considered, with 80% of responding companies indicating that they had not made recent changes in how auto cash is handled and they have no plans to do so.
+The remaining 20% have either moved cash applications to a bank or another type of third party or they have plans to do so within the next three years.